Skip to main content

 Image from Victor Wennekes

-The museum provides a number of accessibility features, including lift access to all floors, accessible lockers and toilets, and welcomes registered guide dogs.
+Allard Pierson Museum is home to one of Europe's most acclaimed heritage collections and is entirely accessible to people with physical disabilities.
+Travel through 10,000 years of cultural history and discover the museum's internationally renowned archaeology, cartography, design, and zoology collection from the University of Amsterdam.
+The museum provides several accessibility features, including lift access to all floors, accessible lockers, and toilets.
+It also welcomes registered guide dogs.
 For those arriving by public transport, metro and tram connections are available directly outside the museum, and accessible parking on the premises can be reserved one day in advance by calling +31205252556.

-Wereldmuseum Amsterdam
+Wereldmuseum

 Tropenmuseum main hall of museum